-Fuel efficiency has increased over time, but the overall average miles per gallon (mpg) rate in the U.S. peaked in the late 1980's and then began declining.
-This downward trend should see an upswing in response to the Federal fuel efficiency standards of 2011.
-The standard requires a 35.5 mpg average for the U.S. auto industry by 2016.
+Fuel efficiency has increased over time.
+The federal fuel efficiency standards of 2011 require a 35.5 mpg average for the U.S. auto industry by 2016.
 The majority of the vehicle fleet in Vermont fell within the 21-30 mpg efficiency range based on the vehicles registered in 2010.
 Less than 10% of the fleet fell within the 31-40 mpg range.
-In theory, newer, more efficient vehicles should improve the overall mpg of the Windham Region and Vermont vehicle fleet.
+In theory, newer, more efficient vehicles should improve the overall miles per gallon rate of both the Windham Region and Vermont vehicle fleet.
 However, the recent general decline in gasoline prices may encourage drivers to purchase less-efficient and larger vehicles, or defer the replacement of older, less-efficient vehicles with newer, more-efficient vehicles.
+For a full discussion of fuel efficiencies